openssl/openssl/README-FIPS.md

 The Installation of the FIPS provider consists of two steps.
 In the first step, the shared library is copied to its installed location, which by default is

-    /usr/local/lib/ossl-modules/fips.so                  on Unix, and
+    /usr/local/lib/ossl-modules-3.2/fips.so                  on Unix, and
-    C:\Program Files\OpenSSL\lib\ossl-modules\fips.dll   on Windows.
+    C:\Program Files\OpenSSL\lib\ossl-modules-3.2\fips.dll   on Windows.

 In the second step, the `openssl fipsinstall` command is executed, which completes the installation by doing the following two things: